9 popular bathroom vanity materials: pros and cons

 • You may notice visible seam lines from casting

-Like wood, natural stone is a material that actually refers to a wide variety of materials.
-This includes quartz on the more expensive end and slate on the more affordable end.
-Also like wood, it brings in strong sentiments to the natural world, albeit in a slightly more bold form.
+Like wood, natural stone refers to a wide variety of materials.
+These include quartz on the more expensive end and slate on the more affordable end.
+Like wood, it brings in strong sentiments to the natural world, albeit in a slightly more bold form.

 Pros of stone: